 TPS Consortium

-The TPS Consortium currently includes more than 200 partner organizations and reaches all 50 states and the District of Columbia.
+The TPS Consortium currently includes more than 250 partner organizations and reaches all 50 states, the District of Columbia, and the U.S. territories of American Samoa, Puerto Rico, Northern Mariana Islands, Guam, and the U.S. Virgin Islands.
 Consortium members share ideas, information, and materials, and in many cases collaborate on the design and delivery of TPS projects.

-TPS Consortium members represent several broad types of educational organizations, including colleges and universities, non-profits, cultural institutions, libraries, state agencies, professional associations, public school districts, and advocacy organizations.
+TPS Consortium partners represent several broad types of educational organizations, including colleges and universities, non-profits, cultural institutions, libraries, state agencies, professional associations, public school districts, and advocacy organizations.

 TPS Consortium members use Library of Congress online collections to teach subjects like rural history, civics, ethnic studies, journalism, writing, urban education, geography, STEM, and more.
 They offer professional development workshops and academic courses; write curricula others can adapt to use with their own students and participants; and create online apps and online interactives that teach concepts, develop analysis skills, and unleash creativity.